|In the beginning there was nothing. |

 |Let's stop for a second and ask ourselves if we know what mass or charge actually is?
 I don't know about you - but I for one, do not really know this.|

-"made from" implies that you can take the particle apart, running you
+particle stuff?
+The "made from" implies that you can take the particle apart, running

-into a nice paradox.
-Whatever, if it would be a little ball (which it is not),
+you into a nice paradox.
+Whatever, if it would be a little ball (which it is not), it would

 |Magnetic dipole "charge".
 If particles with a rest mass have a spin, they also have a magnetic dipole moment.
 I will not go into what photons do in this respect since that gets a bit messy.
 What "dipole moment" means is explained in this link; here it suffices to realize that particles with a magnetic dipole moment behave like tiny bar magnets with a magnetic north and south pole.|

-particles can have, and they are just as important as the other ones if you
+properties that elementary particles can have, and they are just as important as the other

 However, if you are only concerned about properties that can go to work for you, like the properties "electric charge" and "spin + magnetic dipole moment" (even if you are not sure about the latter), you can forget those things.
 So will I.